 FAQs

-FAQs about guava, codling moth and our solar moth traps
+FAQs about guava, codling moth, tropical army worm and our solar moth traps

 Commonly asked questions by Eco Trap NZ’s customers

-Got more questions about guava moths and how to protect your fruit crops?
+Got more questions about guava moth, codling moth, tropical army worm and how to protect your fruit crops?
 Phone our friendly team on 021 2468100.

 guava moth nz